Southern Australia Tour Plus • View Itinerary

 Lady Bay Resort

-Emus, kangaroos, koalas, echidnas… These are just some of the animals you’ll likely spot as you…
+Emus and koalas… These are just a couple of the animals you’ll likely spot as you…

-Emus, kangaroos, koalas, echidnas… These are just some of the animals you’ll likely spot as you drive through Tower Hill Wildlife Reserve – housed in a dormant volcanic crater.
+Emus and koalas… These are just a couple of the animals you’ll likely spot as you drive through Tower Hill Wildlife Reserve – housed in a dormant volcanic crater.
 Remarkably, this pocket of paradise was once wasteland, transformed by volunteers.
 More volcanic history awaits across the South Australian border in Mt.
 Gambier, home to the crater-filling Blue Lake.
 By now you’ll be pretty thirsty, so it’s a good thing the Coonawarra wine region is around the corner.
 After a few sips, you may find yourself getting deep – literally.
 Naracoorte’s Alexandra Cave is a maze of delicate needle-like stalactites and massive twisting columns.

 William MacIntosh Motor Lodge, Naracoorte